w3c/trace-context/spec/20-http_header_format.md

 ##### tracestate Header Field Values

 The `tracestate` field may contain any opaque value in any of the keys.
-Multiple `tracestate` headers are allowed.
-Values from multiple headers in incoming requests SHOULD be combined in a single header according to [Field Order](https://httpwg.org/specs/rfc7230.html#page-24) [[RFC7230](https://w3c.github.io/trace-context/#bib-rfc7230)], and sent as a single header in an outgoing request.
+Tracestate MAY be sent or received as multiple header fields.
+Multiple tracestate header fields MUST be handled as specified by [RFC7230 Section 3.2.2 Field Order](https://tools.ietf.org/html/rfc7230#section-3.2.2).
+The `tracestate` header SHOULD be sent as a single field when possible, but MAY be split into multiple header fields.
+When sending `tracestate` as multiple header fields, it MUST be split according to [RFC7230](https://tools.ietf.org/html/rfc7230#section-3.2.2).
+When receiving multiple `tracestate` header fields, they MUST be combined into a single header according to [RFC7230](https://tools.ietf.org/html/rfc7230#section-3.2.2).

 This section uses the Augmented Backus-Naur Form (ABNF) notation of [[RFC5234](https://w3c.github.io/trace-context/#bib-rfc5234)], including the DIGIT rule in [appendix B.1 for RFC5234](https://tools.ietf.org/html/rfc5234#appendix-B.1).
 It also includes the `OWS` rule from [RFC7230 section 3.2.3](https://httpwg.org/specs/rfc7230.html#section-3.2.3).